deanwampler/spark-scala-tutorial/README.markdown

     else useSocket(ssc, argz("socket"))
 ```

-If a socket connection wasn't specified, then use the `input-path` to read from one or more files (the default case).
-Otherwise use a socket.
-An `InputDStream` is returned in either case as `lines`.
-The two methods `useDirectory` and `useSocket` are listed below.

-From the `DStream` (Discretized Stream) that fronts either the socket or the files, an RDD will be periodically generated for each discrete chunk of (possibly empty) data in each 1-second interval.
+The `lines` value is a `DStream` (Discretized Stream) that encapsulates the logic for listening to a socket or watching for new files in a directory.
+At each batch interval (2 seconds in our case), an RDD will be generated to hold the events received in that interval.
+For low data rates, an RDD could be empty.

 Now we implement an incremental word count: